-(Statutory Framework for the Early Years Foundation Stage 2021)
+(Statutory Framework for the Early Years Foundation Stage 2023)

 At Nine Acres Primary School we are committed to providing a high-quality early years' education.
-We greatly value the importance that the EYFS plays in laying a secure foundation for future learning, earning and development.
-We seek to give children the best possible start to their school career and ensure they have the skills to become happy, independent and curious long life learners.
+We greatly value the importance that the EYFS plays in laying a secure foundation for future learning and development.
+It is our intent to give our children the best possible start to their education by equipping them with the knowledge and skills they need to be successful learners in Year 1 and beyond.
+Our aim is for all of our children to reach their full potential from their various starting points.

 At Nine Acres we are fully committed to the purpose and aims of the Early Years Foundation Stage Framework.